 - An input control may appear as a text field, a drop-down, a check box, a multi-select list box, or a calendar icon. - If one of the dashlets in a dashboard does not refer to an input control, that dashlet does not update when you change that input control's value.
-Only reports that use the input control reflect the change. - If the button appears on the toolbar, then the dashboard was set up to display input controls as a pop-up window instead of a dashlet.
+Only dashlets that use the input control reflect the change. - The buttons on the toolbar allow you to undo and redo recent changes made to the dashboard, including changes using an input control. - If the v button appears on the toolbar, then the dashboard was set up to display input controls as a pop-up window instead of a dashlet.
 Click the button to view the controls.